EU agrees new controls for credit rating agencies

 The EU’s executive said that the new rules ensured that a rating agency could be held liable in cases of negligence or intent that damaged an investor.
 The rules will also encourage competition by introducing rules to rotate agencies although these will be limited to complex structured finance instruments.

-An earlier idea for temporary “blackouts” on some sovereign ratings when bailouts are being organised for them was dropped.
+An earlier idea for temporary “blackouts” on some sovereign ratings when bailouts are being organized for them was dropped.

 A proposal to force debt issuers, such as companies, to rotate the agency they use to rank their bonds was also weakened.
 It will now apply only to resecuritised debt, a market that is largely dead.